 Volunteer work placements give Participants the opportunity to acquire basic skills in a chosen field of interest and allows them to earn up to 5 high school credits.
 In preparation for the summer, the Staff Members at NYA work with each Participant to determine their areas of interest and make every effort to place Participants at a suitable job.
 This experience is invaluable as Participants are able to explore their career goals and learn more about their industry of choice from their workplace supervisors and co-workers.
 To read about pervious experiences of Participants, read the NYA Blog!

 What kind of Work Placements do Participants volunteer with?

-NYA Staff finds that the Participants often leave the program inspired to pursue the education, training, and other experience necessary to reach their goals.
-In the past, work placements have included camps and child care centres, bakeries, farms, mechanic shops, retail stores, Native Friendship Centres, hospitals, theatres, libraries, and a range of other jobs in many fields that meet each individual’s particular interests and career goals.
+The NYA Staff finds that the Participants often leave the program inspired to pursue the education, training, and other experience necessary to reach their goals.
+In the past work placements have included camps and child care centres, bakeries, farms, mechanic shops, retail stores, Native Friendship Centres, hospitals, theatres, libraries, and a range of other jobs in many fields that meet each individual’s particular interests and career goals.